martinnnuez/Kitchenware-classifier/README.md

 Check all the steps of exploratory data analisys and model development followed in notebook.ipynb, and then continue with the model training.

-If you prefer not to run all the code for the development of the model, which is slow and tedious, go to the laizy/fast start section.
+If you prefer not to run all the code for the development of the model, which is slow and tedious, go to the **laizy/fast start section**.

 3 - To train the final model run final_model.py, select a model and continue.